tianyuduan/iLearn/CSconcepts/OOP.md

 }
 ```

-Built-in constructors
+Built-in Constructors
 ```
 var x1 = new Object();    // A new Object object var x2 = new String();    // A new String object
 ```

-We can use Object literals and Constructor functions to CREATE Object.
+We can use Object literals and Constructor functions to CREATE Objects.

 Object Literal Method
 ```